pavi2716/Personality-Prediction-Using-Machine-Learning/README.md

 **💡 Features**

-Preprocessed Dataset: Gender encoded numerically, and features standardized using StandardScaler.
+Preprocessed Dataset: Gender encoded numerically, and features standardized using **StandardScaler**.

-Model Training: Logistic Regression optimized via GridSearchCV for best parameters.
+Model Training: **Logistic Regression** optimized via **GridSearchCV** for best parameters.

 Model Evaluation: Evaluated on a separate test dataset.

-Web App: Built using Flask with interactive user input form and result display.
+Web App: Built using **Flask** with interactive user input form and result display.

-Model Persistence: joblib used to save and load the trained model and scaler.
+Model Persistence: **joblib** used to save and load the trained model and scaler.

 **🚀 How It Works**

 User inputs gender, age, and trait scores (1–8 scale).

 Input is transformed using the pre-fitted scaler.